marcelo91/CodingBat_Python/README.md

 5. Open a pull request on the [main repository](https://github.com/your-username/python-exercises) with a detailed description of your changes.

-## 📄 License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔗 Exercises Source